leto/hushlist/README.md

 Hush Messenger has similar functions, but it more closely maps to "chat program" versus "mailing list software".
-Messenger also has a different tech stack (Javascript) and runs in the browser while Hushlist avoids the convenience of browsers to reduce it's attack surface.
+Messenger also has a different tech stack (Javascript vs Perl) and runs in the browser while Hushlist avoids the convenience of browsers to reduce it's attack surface.

+Hushlist is happy to be one of the first Hush Applications with Hush Messenger and hopes that each project can learn from the other and cross-pollinate ideas which will turn into more options for Hush users.

 # License

 GPLv3